shaivipandey/eas503-notes/chapters/01/fundamentals.md

 # Fundamentals

-This chapter covers the basic building blocks of Python that you need to master in order to write sophisticated programs.
+This chapter covers the fundamental building blocks of Python that you need to master to write advanced programs.

 ```{tableofcontents}

 ```